 COMA.
 Context.
 Observation.
 Meaning.
 Application.

 - Genre: What type of writing is this passage or ‘book’ of the Bible?
-A story, a letter, a poem?
+Law, wisdom, psalm, poetry, prophecy, apocalyptic, gospel, acts, epistle/letter?
 Is it written as prophecy, with literary imagery or plainly?
 How would the genre affect how you read the text?

 - History: Who wrote this book?
 When?
 Why was it written?

 - Proceeding verse by verse or sentence by sentence, note any observations or questions about the passage.